TIBCOSoftware/snappydata/docs/aqp_aws.md

 SnappyData provides a script that allows you to launch and manage SnappyData clusters on Amazon Elastic Compute Cloud (EC2).

-Download the script from the [SnappyData Release page](https://github.com/SnappyDataInc/snappydata/releases/download/v0.6/snappydata-ec2-0.6.tar.gz).
+Download the script from the latest [SnappyData Release page](https://github.com/SnappyDataInc/snappydata/releases).
 The package is available in compressed files (**snappydata-ec2-`<version>`.tar.gz**).
 Extract the contents to a location on your computer.

 ###Launching SnappyData Cluster###